mooseyscountrygarden.com » Gardening Journals« Garden Journal 2007 | Garden Journal 2009 »

 Garden Journal 2008

-Another year, more plans, more garden expansions, more spending on new shrubs - and more journal pages in which to celebrate!
+Another year, more plans, more garden expansions, more spending on new shrubs and plants - and more journal pages in which to celebrate!
 When will my garden be finished?
 Hopefully, never...
 Well, certainly not in the year 2008!

 Happy New Year for 2008.
 Wow!
 A brand new gardening year - and the traditional time for some serious New Year's Resolutions.
 Here goes.